For answers to frequently asked questions, visit International Student FAQ, or email Andrew Meade, Director of International Services.

-In mid-May, the Office of Admission mailed a matriculation packet to you via FedEx.
-This packet will contain paper copies of certain forms (though all forms included in the packet are available on this website as downloadable PDFs) and will instruct you to activate your Vassar account.
+In mid-May, the Office of Admission emailed a matriculation packet to you, including instructions for activating your Vassar account.
 You will need your login credentials to complete many of the tasks listed below.

 - Set up your Vassar email.
-Your Vassar username and activation code, as well as instructions on activating your Vassar Account, are available in your status portal.
+Your Vassar username and activation code, as well as instructions on activating your Vassar account, are available in your status portal.
 (NOTE: Students who deferred their entry from last year will not have access to the status portal.
-Your Vassar Username is included in your mailed matriculation packet.
-Your activation code and instructions for activating your account are being emailed to you.)
+Your Vassar username, activation code, and instructions for activating your account are being emailed to you.)
 Your Vassar email account can be accessed at mail.google.com or from any Google login prompt; log in with your full email address and password.
-Your email address will be your username followed by @vassar.edu (i.e. firstname.lastname@example.org).
+Your email address will be your username followed by @vassar.edu (i.e. email@example.com).
 For more information, please visit the Computing, IDs & Phones FAQ.
-If you have questions or require assistance, you may contact the CIS Service Desk at email@example.com or call (845) 437-7224 during normal business hours.
+If you have questions or require assistance, you may contact the CIS Service Desk at firstname.lastname@example.org or call (845) 437-7224 during normal business hours.

 - First-year non-citizen international students: Submit at your earliest convenience your I-20 Request Form to the Office of International Services.
-You should have received a link from us to our online I-20 Request Form portal.
-If you are a matriculating student and have not received access to our online I-20 Request portal, please contact Andrew Meade ASAP at firstname.lastname@example.org.
+If you are a matriculating student and have not received access to our online I-20 Request portal, please contact Andrew Meade ASAP at email@example.com.
 (Exchange students and language fellows: You will not be submitting an I-20 Request Form.)

 Deadline: May 31.

 - If you are requesting disability accommodations, you must return the Student Accessibility Form to the Office for Accessibility and Educational Opportunity—this self-disclosure form officially registers you with the Office for Accessibility and Educational Opportunity.
-More information.
+More information on how to register.

 Deadline: June 15.